CS17B/CS17B010_Distrubuted-Systems-Assignment_4/README.md

 # CS17B010 Distrubuted_Systems_Assignment_4

-In this assignment I selected INTERNSHALA website for web scraping ther is a problem with this website to get specific internship we have to iterate over multiple web pages it may have sometimes morethan 200 So to reduce the work of the user we will scrap the all pages at once and stored in the database And data can be retrived easily from the database
+In this assignment I selected INTERNSHALA website for web scraping ther is a problem with this website to get specific internship we have to iterate over multiple web pages it may have sometimes morethan 200 web pages So to reduce the work of the user we will scrap the all pages at once and stored in the database And data can be retrived easily from the database